 Your brand isn't just a label on your product.
 It is your product.
 We'll help make your brand a name people want to say and recommend, a package they can't resist picking up, a story, an emotional response, a familiar landmark, a fond memory — something worth sharing and talking about.
 Our services include identity, naming, strategy and positioning, advertising, collateral, websites and more.

-Honors over the years range from #5 in the Promo 100, Retailer Specialist category, to Design of the Times (gold), Telly awards and the DSA Crown Awards.
-Under his superhuman leadership Two West rose to Inc. magazine's top 100 inner-city company list, and the agency has been listed among Kansas City's 100 fastest growing companies for six consecutive years.
-When he's not developing deep engagement strategies or serving on the board of directors for DeLaSalle Education Center and Kansas City Public Television, you can find Ethan crouching on Two West's rooftop in a cape and a mask, scanning the skyline for clients in need of a hero.
+Under his leadership Two West rose to Inc. magazine's top 100 inner-city company list, and the agency has been listed among Kansas City's 100 fastest growing companies for six consecutive years.
+When he's not developing deep engagement strategies, he’s serving on the board of directors for DeLaSalle Education Center and Kansas City Public Television.

 If not for a fork in the road, you might have elected Lou to congress.
 Despite early aspirations for a career in politics, her path ultimately led her to make a difference in another way, as a development officer for national and international nonprofits.

 Lou's background includes training in anthropology, sociology and qualitative research methodologies.
 In other words, she has profound insight into what motivates people, what makes them tick, and what makes them want to buy, give and advocate.
 She is a skilled trendspotter and an expert on retail point-of-sale and point-of-wait strategies.
-She's worked with such brands such as the American Heart Association, MillerCoors, H&R Block, Belkin and many more.
-In a way, it's a shame Lou didn't go into politics.
-As a Certified Change Management Practitioner, she has expertise that is badly needed in Washington.
-But at Two West, we feel very fortunate she chose the path that led to us instead.
+She's worked with brands such as the American Heart Association, MillerCoors, H&R Block, Belkin and many more.

 Steve's work has been featured in the CLIO, Archive, National ADDYS, Radio Mercury Finalist, New York Festivals, London International Awards, Telly, Print, Adweek's Best Spots, Mobius and the Super Bowl.
 His diverse account experience is also an impressive mix having led and created work for American Airlines, Bank of America, Blue Bunny Ice Cream, Casey's General Stores, Citgo, Coleman, GTE, JC Penney, LG, Long John Silvers, Make a Wish Foundation, Marmot, Missouri Lottery, Paramount Theme Parks, Payless ShoeSource, Quaker State, Rawlings, Sonic, Sporting Kansas City, Sprint, Subaru, Weight Watchers, Yoplait and more.

 Mark has always been ahead of the technological curve.
-For example, he created one of the first ecommerce stores back in 1992.
-In case you don't recall that far back or perhaps hadn't been born yet, 1992 was the year pictures first appeared on the Internet.
+For example, he created one of the first ecommerce stores back in 1992 — the year pictures first appeared on the Internet.

 At Two West, Mark leads his digital team in creating websites and mobile apps for Sprint, LG, The Roasterie and other clients.
 As a director for H&R Block, Mark supported 16 business units and managed about four thousand web pages.
 At Lee Jeans, he turned an underperforming website into an award-winning and highly profitable sales channel.
 Lee's revenue increased by more than 750 percent in just two years, and attitudes toward selling jeans online underwent a dramatic reversal at the company.
 For Mark, no job is too big, no goal is too high, and no high-tech business idea is too far out.